M0rtyMerr/BBCGestureRecognizer/README.md

 ## Communication
 - If you **need help with BBC meaning**, use [Pornhub](https://www.pornhub.com/video/search?search=bbc).
 - If you need to **get the joke** please google "post irony" and "self irony".
 If still doesn't help, sorry.
-I was drunk and that seemed to be the best hilarous joke in da world for me.
+I was drunk and that seemed to be the most hilarous idea in da world for me.
 - If you'd like to **discuss BBC best practices**, feel free to open issue or post smthing in twitter
 - If you **found a bug**, it doesn't not amaze me.
 - If you **want to contribute**, submit a pull request.

 ## Installation